 Let’s call it out for what it is: over half of the world’s current billionaires have earlier generations of family to thank.
 Pablo Escobar, on the other hand, came from pretty much nothing.
 And while Mark Zuckerberg (family was upper middle-class dentists) and Larry Ellison (adopted father was a government worker) didn’t come from a substantial amount of wealth, Pablo Escobar’s family was poor.
 Like really poor.
 Like house-made-from-car-parts poor.
 His father was a farmer, and his mother was a school teacher.
 Not really the things that great riches are made of.

 But from a very young age Pablo was known to think himself destined for great things.
-Things like the Presidency of Columbia (thank God THAT didn’t happen).
+Things like the Presidency of Colombia (thank God THAT didn’t happen).
 And while he didn’t climb as high as he’d like on the political ladder, he certainly achieved enough wealth to do so (even if it was through ill-gotten means).

 In summation, a lack of money, power, or family prestige did not stop “Pablito” from getting where to was to where he (almost) wanted to be.
 That sort of drive is priceless in business, as you are bound to hear many more “No’s”, “You can’t do that’s”, and “That’s already been done’s”.
 Fuck it, push through the negativity to start whatever organization you wish.